DNC Chairman Tom Perez had a busy summer. Now he's facing a long haul to 2018

 Perez has put an early investment of $1.5 million of party money into the Virginia governor's race, one of the two gubernatorial races in November.
 The investment is one of the largest by a Democratic group.

-In addition, the party has increased its State Party Partnership Program, through which it hopes to give eevery state party 33 percent a month.
+In addition, the party has increased its State Party Partnership Program, through which it hopes to give every state party $10,000 a month.
 That would be a 100 percent increase from 2015 and a 33 percent increase in base funding from 2016, "and that's a floor," Perez said.

 The DNC is also launching a $10 million competitive innovation grant program for state parties to come up with the best ways to do business "while ensuring the accountability and data-driven programming needed to win elections across the country."
 Another $500,000 in grants will be available for Democrats Abroad, Washington, D.C., Puerto Rico and other territories.